DHCSSza/dh-ignite/content/docs/participate/_index.md

 ## For institutions

-Deans from the Humanities & Social Sciences Faculty (or equivalent) from each institution will have the opportunity to nominate a number of individuals to participate in the relevent regional event.
+Deans from the Humanities & Social Sciences Faculty (or equivalent) and libraries from each institution will have the opportunity to nominate a number of individuals to participate in the relevent regional event.

-For more information about expectations of nominees and institutions, please [read the guide]().
+For more information about expectations of nominees and institutions, please [read the guide](join).

 ## For individuals

 Individuals affiliated with the relevant regional institutions are welcome to apply to participate in DH-IGNITE.
-Please [read more in the guide]().
+Please [read more in the guide](join).